dl3br/rx-monero-wallet/README.md

     { integrated_address: 'A7Xn9qZeVE1ZiLn66S3Qzv8QfmtcwkdXgM5cWGsXAPxoQeMQ79md51PLPCijvzk1iHbuHi91pws5B7iajTX9KTtJ6HrNTTbikgW5Zm1CGn',
       payment_id: 'a14ba0c1f740c728' }

-get payments using a list of payment~id~
+get payments using a list of payment ids
 ----------------------------------------

 -   only one payment~id~ used on this example